Quimari Peterson

-Quimari Peterson is an American college basketball player for the Washington Huskies of the Big Ten Conference.
-He previously played for the Indiana State Sycamores, John A. Logan Volunteers, and East Tennessee State Buccaneers.
+Quimari Peterson is an American professional basketball player.
+He played college basketball for the Indiana State Sycamores, John A. Logan Volunteers, East Tennessee State Buccaneers and Washington Huskies.

-Career
+College Career

 Peterson attended West Side Leadership Academy in Gary, Indiana.
 As a senior, he averaged 14.0 points, 4.3 rebounds, and 4.0 assists per game before committing to play college basketball at Indiana State University.
 After playing sparingly as a freshman with Indiana State, he transferred to John A. Logan College.
 As a sophomore, he averaged 13.5 points and 4.7 rebounds per game, helping lead the Volunteers to a NJCAA Division I national championship, before transferring for a second time to East Tennessee State University.
 In his first season with the Buccaneers, he made an instant impact, averaging 13.5 points and 3.7 assists per game.
 The following season, he emerged as the team's leading scorer.
 At the end of the season, he was named Southern Conference Player of the Year.

 On April 3, 2025, Peterson announced his decision to transfer to the University of Washington to play for the Washington Huskies.

+Professional Career

+On July 1, 2026, he signed with Limburg United of the BNXT League.
+He departed prior to the beginning of the season without playing a competitive match.